mcarneir0/fortigate-backup-api/README.md

 ## Usage

-1. Add the details of each Fortigate to backup in the `fortigates.csv` file.
+Add the details of each Fortigate to backup in the `fortigates.csv` file and then you can perform the backup by two ways:

-2. Run the script.
+1. Run the `fgt-backup.py` file to perform a backup of all Fortigates without user input.
+Useful for use with cron job or scheduled tasks.
     ```bash
     python fgt-backup.py
+    ```
+2. Run the `manual-backup.py` file to display a list with all Fortigates and then select which Fortigates will be backed up.
+    ```bash
+    python manual-backup.py
     ```

 ## Configuration